RMCrean/practical-python-for-scientists/docs/day3/arg_passer.md

 In this example, the script takes two command-line arguments (--input, and --output).
 The argparse module is used to define these arguments, set their types and default values, and then parse the command-line input.

-As shown in the script, we can access the value of each arguement using `args.input` or `args.output` within our script.
+As shown in the script, we can access the value of each argument using `args.input` or `args.output` within our script.

 ### Practice using argparser: